-If the employer disputes that the employee was injured on the job, or that the injury is real, the issue is resolved in a special workers compensation court, not a standard MN district court.
+If the employer disputes that the employee was injured on the job, or whether the injury is real, the issue is resolved in a special workers compensation court, not a standard MN district court.
 However, the only issues that can be decided are whether the employee is injured, whether the employee’s injury is related to the job and whether the treatment is reasonable and necessary.
 There is no need for the employee to prove that the employer was at fault or did anything wrong.
 There are workers compensation lawyers in MN that specialize in these types of cases.

-The trade-off that is good for the employer, is that the employee’s workers compensation benefits are limited and the employee cannot sue the employer (or a co-employee) for pain and suffering even if the accident or injury is completely the employer’s fault.
+The trade-off that is good for the employer, is that the employee’s workers compensation benefits are limited.
+The employee cannot sue the employer (or a co-employee) for pain and suffering even if the accident or injury is completely the employer’s fault.
 This is called the exclusivity or exclusive remedy provision.
 Even if the workers compensation insurance company denies a claim, the employer can still assert exclusive remedy as a defense to any lawsuit by the employee for an on the job accident injury.

 For the exclusivity provision of workers compensation to apply, an injury must arise out of the employment, must be in the course or the employment, and must not be caused by an intentional, directed assault.
 Intentional assault is more than just inadvertent reaction (e.g. quick hit) for poor performance.